-Linking verbs do not show any special action but they are used to link the verb to the adjective.
+Linking verbs do not show any specific action; instead they are used to link the subject of the sentence to an adjective.

 The most common linking verbs in English are: